 Changing a driver during your lease

-If you wish to add or change or driver during your lease, simply call RSA Motability (RSAM) on 0300 037 3737 and they will make the changes for you.
+Alternatively, you can call RSA Motability (RSAM) on 0300 037 3737 and they will make the changes for you.
 Only the customer or their nominee can request a change of driver.
-RSAM will need to speak to your proposed named driver to confirm they will abide by the Scheme guidelines and acknowledge the fair processing declaration Will download a resource(PDF 147KB) to have their licence checked against the DVLA driver licence database, so they must be with you when you call.
+RSAM will need to speak to your proposed named driver to confirm they will abide by the Scheme guidelines and acknowledge the fair processing declaration Will download a resource(PDF 149KB) to have their licence checked against the DVLA driver licence database, so they must be with you when you call.

 We understand that you may require a temporary driver from time to time, for example, when you go on holiday or relatives come to visit.
 You can add a temporary driver at no extra charge.
 However, please note if you already have three drivers on your insurance policy you would need to swap out one of your existing drivers to accommodate this.